Milieudefensie v Royal Dutch Shell

 Milieudefensie v Royal Dutch Shell (2021) is a human rights law and tort law case heard by the district court of The Hague in the Netherlands in 2021 related to efforts by several NGO's to curtail carbon dioxide emissions by multinational corporations.
 It was brought by the Dutch branch of Friends of the Earth and a group of other NGO's against the oil corporation, Shell plc.
 In May 2021, the court ordered Shell to reduce its global carbon emissions from its 2019 levels by 45% by 2030, relating not only to the emissions from its operations, but also those from the products it sells.

-It is considered to be the first major climate change litigation ruling against a corporation.
+However, on 12 November 2024, The Hague's appeals court dismissed the 2021 ruling that had required Shell to cut its emissions, determining that there was no "societal standard of care" to enforce specific emissions reductions on Shell.